senior88oqz/HappyParking/README.md

 In addition, the web app also provides a visualization regarding the analysis of the <b>parking area occupancy rate</b> based on historical data of the past years.

 >It demonstrates the occupancy rate changes in each street with inground sensors according to their timestamps.
 Regarding these car park analysis data, it enables users to understand the urban planning in Melbourne and the changes in economic centres.
 Moreover, support the government’s urban planning decision in car parking, Remove car parks with low occupancy rate and build greenspace or improve public transportation network construction to reduce car park stress.
+>
+>We judged the occupancy rate on the peak hour(6:30-9: 00 am & 3:00-18: 30 pm) and whether it is the weekdays and weekends to make a comparison for each car par zone.